Frequently Asked Questions

 No. Sail does not use satellites that provide slow and sluggish performance.
 Sail does not transmit from high-power cell towers using frequencies that penetrate buildings.

 How long does the installation take?

-Installation of the equipment for a Hub Home will take several hours over several days.
-This is pretty different from our residential install which is well-known for taking less than an hour.
+Installation of the equipment for a Hub Home will take a few days over a two-week period.
+This is pretty different from our residential install which takes a few hours.

 How much power is involved?

 The Sail technology is similar to WiFi, with wireless signal levels similar to a smartphone or WiFi home router.
 Sail uses directional antennas, focusing the wireless signals only where intended.

 Sail equipment consumes less than 100 Watts, similar to a single light bulb.
 In other words, the equipment we install will output a lower wireless signal than your mobile phone.

 Do I need to worry about EM radiation (also called EMF radiation)?

 In short, no. All equipment used by Sail Internet complies with FCC regulations and all applicable standards related to electromagnetic radiation.
 In fact, the methods used by Sail Internet to deploy wireless connections result in radiation levels much lower than many household electronic devices.

 We work with HOA management to determine the best way to serve an entire HOA.
 If you are interested in becoming the Hub Home for your HOA, we recommend that you reach out to us and introduce us to your HOA management so that we may all work towards the best solution.